Getting Started With Your State Income Taxes

 First: click here to determine if you should file a North Carolina individual income tax return.

-Second: determine your federal adjusted gross income, which is the starting point for your State individual income tax return for tax years beginning on or after January 1, 2012.
+Second: determine your federal adjusted gross income, which is the starting point for your State individual income tax return.
 You determine that figure by completing a federal income tax return.
 Click here to get started with your federal return.

-Once you have determined that you should file, review these tips to give you a head start on your state taxes:
+Once you have determined that you should file, review these tips to give you a head start on your State income taxes:

 - Gather your records in advance.
-Make sure you have all the records you need, including wage and earning statements (Forms W-2 and 1099R) from employers, and interest and dividend statements (Form 1099) from financial institutions.
+Make sure you have all the records you need, including wage and tax statements (Form W-2) from employers, retirement distribution statements (Form 1099-R) from pension payers, and interest and dividend statements from financial institutions.
 Don’t forget to save copies for your files.
-Filing before you receive all your records could cause you to have to file an amended return.
+Filing before you receive all your records could cause you to have to file an amended Form D-400.

 - Get the right forms.
 Form D-400 is the North Carolina individual income tax return.
-If you are claiming tax credits, you must attach the Form D-400 TC.
-Those forms, and others, are available around the clock on the North Carolina Department of Revenue website.
+If you have additions to federal adjusted gross income, deductions from federal adjusted gross income, North Carolina itemized deductions, or you were either a part-year resident of North Carolina during the taxable year or a nonresident and you received income from North Carolina sources, you are required to also complete and attach Form D-400 Schedule S, North Carolina Supplemental Schedule to Form D-400 (Pages 1 and 2).
+If you are claiming tax credits, you must attach Form D-400 TC.
+Those forms, and others, are available on the North Carolina Department of Revenue website.

 Remember: Please don't file photocopies of tax forms.
 That could delay the processing of your return or cause errors that would require you to file an amended return.